Is a $500 Apartment in Toronto Real?

 The Canadian Anti-Fraud Centre reported $638 million in fraud losses in 2024, with an estimated 90-95% of incidents going unreported.
 Rental fraud is one of the fastest-growing categories.

-If you have sent money to a scammer or believe you have been targeted:
+If you've sent money to a scammer — or think you've been targeted:

 Contact your bank immediately